maximilianhurl/sublime-settings/readme.md

     "Package Control",
     "SideBarEnhancements",
     "SublimeLinter",
-    "Theme - Soda"
+    "Theme - Soda",
+    "SublimeCodeIntel"

 ## Step 2 - Sublime settings

-After you have installed all the packages you can add in your settings
+After you have installed all the packages you can add in your preferences -> settings - user

 #### Settings User: